HilkeB/social-robot-design-portfolio/docs/reflection4.md

 [^4]: RISEConf, English:  10 July 2019; Furhat Robotics Press Conference in the Media Village during day two of RISE 2019 at the Hong Kong Convention and Exhibition Centre in Hong Kong.
 Photo by Stephen McCarthy/RISE via Sportsfile.
 2019.
 Accessed: May 19th  2025.
 [Online].
 Available via: https://commons.wikimedia.org/wiki/File:RISE_2019_-_44.jpg

-## Can you find insights or work on dealing in a structured way with the robotic capabilities and social aspects of the design?
-Are they the same?
-Could you formulate requirements for social interaction in a similar (structural) way as 'normal' engineering requirements are formulated?
+## robotic capabilities vs social aspects of the design
 When a product, or a robot, is designed requirements are created beforehand.
 These requirements specify what a product should be able to do, what its purpose is, how it should function and what it should achieve.

 When a product or robot is designed with only robotic capabilities in mind, different requirements will be created.
 Relevant questions which can be asked for this purpose are: